bbakerman/schema-driven-schema/README.md

 # schema-driven-schema

-This library allows for "schema first" development.
+This library allows for "schema driven" development of graphql applications.

 It will allow you to compile a set of schema files into a executable `GraphqlSchema`.